b3rendsh/msxdos2s/hardware/malt/readme.md

 ![malt pcb design](pictures/malt_design_small.jpg)

+>[!CAUTION]
+>If the SW1 switch is mounted then the JP1 jumper should not be used.
+> Only toggle the SW1 switch (right side) when the MSX computer is off.
+>
+>The SW2 switch (left side) can be toggled when the MSX computer is on.

 ## Howto build

 A basic understanding of the MSX (disk) system, soldering skills and knowledge of retro computer electronics is required to build and use this cart.